pherrymason/c3-lsp/README.md

 ## Server
 Features:
-- Naïve auto completion items from same document.
+- Naïve auto completion items of variables and function names defined in the workspace.
-- Go to declaration (variables and functions, only on same file).
+- Go to declaration (variables and functions).

 ## YACC to TreeSitter